 The program allows you to complete an undergraduate and law degree in six years.

 To be accepted for a combined undergraduate and law degree, you need a minimum 3.5 grade-point average at the end of your 6th semester.
-You also need an above average score on the Law School Admissions Test (LSAT) and to demonstrate a commitment to the law and the maturity to complete an accelerated program.
-(Acceptance to the program does not guarantee admission to the School of Law.)
+You also need a competitive score on the Law School Admissions Test (LSAT) and to demonstrate a commitment to the law and the maturity to complete an accelerated program.
+(Successful completion of the qualification above does not guarantee admission to the School of Law.)
 Interested students should contact their pre-law advisor for additional information.